GUIDE 2: VARIABLES AND HYPOTHESES

 5481 METHODS OF EDUCATIONAL RESEARCH

-At this point, you are fairly itching to begin your design.
+At this point, you are fairly itching to begin your readings or start your research design.
 But we still have important conceptual material to cover.
 After all, you want your measures to be reliable and valid, your statements about causality to be appropriate, and be able to generalize your findings.

-In order to make any kind of causal assessments in your research situation, you must first have reliable measures, i.e., stable and/or repeatable measures.
+In order to make any kind of causal assessments in your research situation, you must first have reliable measures, i.e., measures that are stable and/or repeatable.
 If the random error variation in your measurements is so large that there is almost no stability in your measures, you can't explain anything!
-Picture an intelligence test where an individual's scores ranged from moronic to genius level over a short period of time.
+Picture an intelligence test where an individual's scores ranged from below average to genius level over a short period of time.
 No one would place any faith in the results of such a "test" because the person's scores were so unstable or unreliable.

 Internal validity addresses the "true" causes of the outcomes that you observed in your study.
 Strong internal validity means that you not only have reliable measures of your independent and dependent variables BUT a strong justification that causally links your independent variables to your dependent variables.
 At the same time, you are able to rule out extraneous variables, or alternative, often unanticipated, causes for your dependent variables.
 Thus strong internal validity refers to the unambiguous assignment of causes to effects.
 Internal validity is about causal control.